Morteza Ahmadi

 Morteza Haj Seyed Ahmadi (مرتضی حاجسیداحمدی; 1 November 1924 – 21 December 2014) was an Iranian actor, voice actor, singer, and writer.

 Ahmadi, who is known for nearly five decades of memorable performances, was born in 1924 in a neighbourhood in the south of the capital Tehran.
 In addition to being one of the most successful figures in the Iranian cinema, Ahmadi was known for his dubbing career.
 He was also known for singing different songs, including innovative types.
 Among Ahmadi’s works are Autobus, Madrak-e Jorm (exhibit piece) and Khane-kharab (homeless).
 He died on 21 December 2014.

 Early life and background

 Morteza Ahmadi was born on 1 November 1924 in southern Tehran.
-He grew up in a working class part of Maktab and later attended Manouchehri school at first and later to Roushan and Sharaf high schools.
+He grew up in a working class part of Maktab and later attended Manouchehri school at first then later went to Roushan and Sharaf high schools.
 At age 16, Ahmadi started playing football and joined his school's football team.
 Later, he joined Rah Ahan and played for the club's amateur team until 1944.
 He was then employed at Iranian Railways as a repairman.